Madaniya Member Organisations

 Syria Research Group

-SyRG, founded in 2020 by Yazan Douedari, Mervat Alhaffar, and Natasha Howard, is a team of Syrian health system researchers based at LSHTM and the National University of Singapore.
-SyRG focuses on interdisciplinary health policy and systems research within Syria and potentially among Syrian refugees and diaspora communities.
+SyRG, established in 2020 by Yazan Douedari, Mervat Alhaffar, and Natasha Howard, is a team of Syrian health researchers at LSHTM and the National University of Singapore.
+They focus on health policy and systems research in Syria and among Syrian refugees and diaspora.

 -